djhemath/hemath.dev/content/blog/webassembly/build-video-to-gif-converter-with-ffpmeg-webassembly.md

 The glue code we imported manages memory under the hood for us.
 So we can just pass the usual typed integer array of data and the remaining will be taken care of automatically.

 FFmpeg has its own internal file system.
-To process a file, we first need to write it into FFmpeg’s virtual file system, after which we can perform operations on it.
+To process a file, we first need to write it into FFmpeg's virtual file system, after which we can perform operations on it.

 Luckily for us, the glue-code gives us a method `writeFile` to do exactly that.